-The range of k-words used in Bangla exclamative structures allows them to co-occur with each other in forming multiple wh-exclamatives.
+The range of k-words used in Bangla exclamative structures allows them to occur with each other in forming multiple wh-exclamatives.
 Consider the following examples from Bangla:

-Type 1 Reading

-(17) koto loke koto khabar khacche! how many person how much food eat.PROG.PRS.3 Lit: 'How much food how many persons are eating!'

-Type 2 Reading

-(18) kon chele kon meye-ke biye koreche!which boy which girl.ACC marriage do.PRF.PRS.3 Lit: 'Which boy married which girl!'
+Type 1 Reading Type 2 Reading (17) kotolokekotokhabar(18)how many person how much foodkhacche!eat.PROG.PRS.3Lit: 'How much food how many persons are eating!' kon chele kon meye-ke which boy which girl.ACC biye koreche! marriage do.PRF.PRS.3 Lit: 'Which boy married which girl!'

 (17) has a degree interpretation and conveys a quantity reading in a context where lots of people are eating in large quantities, and the speaker expresses surprise both at the amount of food and the number of people eating them.
-As opposed to it, the utterance in (18) expresses the speaker's surprise at a situation where couples who were never meant to be together got married, hence yielding a Type 2 reading.
+As opposed to it, the utterance in (18) expresses the speaker's surprise at a situation where couples who were never meant to be together got married, hence yielding a type 2 reading.